 Only tour of its kind in the area

 Travel back in time to Medellín in the 1980s

 The 1980s, 1990s, and 2000s were a harsh few decades for the nation of Colombia.
 As is common knowledge, drug kingpin Pablo Escobar and his crew wreaked havoc on the country during this time, largely shaping this period in Colombian history.
-With this tour we want to show how was the real story at Medellin, not a fiction version but true.
-This is not a Pablo Escobar tour, goes beyond Escobar’s reign and provides you with a larger overview of the nation’s development.
+With this “Do Not Say That Name” – Pablo Escobar Tour”, we want to show the real story of Medellin, not a fiction but true version.
+This is not a Pablo Escobar tour.
+It goes beyond Escobar’s reign and provides you with a larger overview of the nation’s development.

-Once you finish the tour, the feelling about transformation and how Medellin keep alive is one of our goals.
-Is the best way to understand the true of Colombia, why a murder like Escobar still be a problem for our people.
-More of 40,000 people died because Escobar, but no body talk about them.
-During the tour we expalin in a easy way, the reasons and consecuences of his acts, how with terrorism and bombs he kidnapping us and force the goverment to make an agreement where the only who wins was he.
-Even Pablo Escobar´s family were victim of his acts.
-His son Juan Pablo Escobar is a peace leader and try to fix the pain than Escobar made.
-Most of the people who make the tour ask about Pablo Escobar Money and who have it.
-For sure we answer this during the visit of Medellin.
+Once you finish the tour, the feeling about transformation and how Medellin keeps alive is one of our goals.
+It is the best way to understand the truth of Colombia and why a murder like Escobar is still a problem for our people.
+More than 40,000 people died because of him, but nobody talks about them.
+During the tour, we explain the reasons and consequences of his acts, how with terrorism and bombs he kidnapped many Colombians and forced the government to make an agreement where the only one who wins was him.
+Even Pablo Escobar´s family were victims of his acts.
+His son Juan Pablo Escobar is a peace leader and try to fix the pain that his father caused.
+Most of the people who make the tour ask about Pablo Escobar Money and what happened to it.
+For sure we answer this during the visit to Medellin.